 Goal E5: Protect and enhance the City's natural environment and biodiversity and encourage the community to participate in its protection.

 Goal L1: Engage the community in a meaningful way

-Provide opportunities for the community to have their say and consider their views resources in a financially sustainable way.
+Provide opportunities for the community to have their say and consider their views when making decisions.

 Goal L2: Plan and deliver projects and services in a sustainable way.